substantic/rain/docs/guide/args.rst

 **--listen=(PORT|ADDRESS|ADDRESS:PORT)**
   Set listening address of server.
 Default is 0.0.0.0:7210.

+**--runprefix**
+  Set a command before rain programs.
+It is designed to used to run analytical tools (e.g. --runprefix="valgrind --tool=callgrind")

 **--logdir=DIR**
   The option is unchanged propagated into the server and workers.

 **--workdir=DIR**
   The option is unchanged propagated into workers.

 Command: server
 ---------------